cedar-policy/cedar-docs/docs/collections/_schema/human-readable-schema.md

 ```

 Note that in the Cedar schema format, unlike in the JSON schema format, you can declare multiple entity types that share the same definition using a single declaration.
 For example, `entity UserA, UserB, UserC` declares entity types `UserA`, `UserB`, and `UserC` that all have the same membership relations and shapes.

+You can annotate an entity type declaration by prepending annotations like `@doc("user entity") entity User ...`.

 ### Membership relations {#schema-entitytypes-memberOf}